Complete ionization for a non-autonomous point interaction model in d = 2: Global well-posedness: Proof of Theorem

 \section{Global well-posedness: Proof of Theorem \ref{teo:wp}}

 The proof of Theorem \ref{teo:wp} retraces the strategy introduced in \cite{CCT} to study the nonlinear counterpart of the problem, where $\alpha(\cdot)$ is replaced by $|q|^{2\sigma}$.
-Roughly speaking, we establish an existence and uniqueness result for \eqref{eq:charge_eq} (i.e., the charge equation) and then prove that the resulting solution $q(\cdot)$ (i.e., the charge) is sufficiently regular so that the function defined by \eqref{eq:ansatz} is the global solution of \eqref{eq:weak_LSE}.
+Roughly speaking, we establish an existence and uniqueness result for \eqref{eq:charge_eq} and then prove that the resulting solution $q(\cdot)$ is sufficiently regular so that the function defined by \eqref{eq:ansatz} is the global solution of \eqref{eq:weak_LSE}.
 Here we focus mainly on those points which require major modifications and new ideas, referring to \cite{CCT} for the already developed tools.
 Nevertheless, for the sake of completeness, we briefly explain also the parts of the proofs similar to \cite{CCT}.

+The actual proof of Theorem \ref{teo:wp} is showed in Section \ref{subsec:wp}, while Sections \ref{subsec:charge} and \ref{subsec:abscont} are devoted to some preliminary results.
+More precisely, Section \ref{subsec:charge} addresses the $C\cap H^{1/2}$-regularity, whereas Section \ref{subsec:abscont} deals with $W^{1,1}$-regularity.
+Note that the proof of the Sobolev regularity of the charge $q$ is the fundamental ingredient of the proof of Theorem \ref{teo:wp}.
+Indeed, the main point of such proof is the regularity of $\psi(t,\cdot)$, which is in fact reconstructed by a regularity transfer from of the charge $q$.
+In particular, the key tool is the proof of the $H^{1/2}$-regularity, while the $W^{1,1}$-regularity is in some sense an additional property, which however strongly simplifies the proof, as explained in Remark \ref{rem:regsob2}.

+Finally, we recall that throughout the section we will always consider the assumptions of Theorem \ref{teo:wp}, i.e.